emmercm/www/src/blog/_confidence-is-worth-something.md

 ## Present

 I'm reviving an API migration project that stalled out a year and a half ago.
 Most of the code was completed previously, left behind feature flags that were never fully enabled.
 Some of them were enabled at some point, but caused a regression, and were rolled back.
-Even after fixing the observed regression, the feature flags were not enabled again,
+Even after fixing the observed regression, the feature flags were not enabled again, for fear of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODQzMDgzNjEsLTQ5NjI5NjUxLC0zMz
+eyJoaXN0b3J5IjpbLTE1ODU2MTc1OTMsLTQ5NjI5NjUxLC0zMz
 k3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5MSwtMTAwNjE0
 MDQ2NF19
 -->